AlexWills37/Fullstack-Tutorial-Code/README.md

 ## Notes on code
 Some of the code is different than what is used in the tutorial, but it should be mostly the same.

 Also, this code currently does not work!
 The DatabaseService in the frontend is not set up to connect to a server, since I don't have the backend actively hosted anywhere at the moment (my AWS free tier is expired lol).
 Also, the backend folder does not have a `config.ini` file.
-This is because is is generally bad to have the config file, which contains the username and password for the MongoDB connection, publicly available.
+This is because it is generally bad to have the config file, which contains the username and password for the MongoDB connection, publicly available.

 Breakdown of steps/resources